tzickel/jr/README.md

 async def main():
     # Connect to the default redis port on localhost
     async with MultiplexerPool() as redis:
-        # Send commands to database #0 (and decode the results as utf-8 strings instead of bytes)
+        # Send commands to database #0 (and use by default bytes as utf8 strings decoder)
         db = redis.database(decoder=utf8_bytes_as_strings)
         # Shortcut so you don't have to type long words each time
         c = db.command
         cr = db.commandreply
-        # Send an pipelined SET request where you don't care about the result (You don't have to use bytes notation or caps for the command name)
+        # Send an pipelined SET request where you don't care about the result (You don't have to use bytes notation or caps)
         await c(b'SET', 'Hello', 'World!')
         # Send a pipelined GET request and resolve it immediately
         print('Hello, %s' % await cr(b'GET', 'Hello'))

         # You can even send both commands together atomically (so if the first fails the second won't run)
         async with db.multi() as m:
             m.command(b'SET', 'Hello', 'World!')
             hello = m.command(b'GET', 'Hello')
         print('Atomic Hello, %s' % await hello())

-        # This shows support in the Pooled multiplexer for blocking commands.
+        # This shows support in the Pooled multiplexer for blocking commands
         waiting = await c(b'BLPOP', 'queue', 0)
         await cr(b'RPUSH', 'queue', 'Hello, World!')
         print('Queued %s' % (await waiting())[1])

+        # And even with publish & subscribe.
+        async with redis.pubsub(decoder=utf8_bytes_as_strings) as pubsub:
+            await pubsub.add('Hello')
+            await cr(b'PUBLISH', 'Hello', 'World!')
+            await pubsub.message() # This is the registration message for the Hello channel. print('PubSub Hello, %s' % (await pubsub.message())[2])

+        # And here we can do an atomic get and increment example
+        async with db.watch('Counter') as w:
+            value = int(await w.commandreply(b'GET', 'Counter') or 0)
+            value += 1
+            async with w.multi() as m:
+                m.command(b'SET', 'Counter', value)
+            # If there is an transaction error, it will throw here
+            counter = value

 if __name__ == '__main__':